maximeroucher/BoneSound-Equalizer/README.md

 ## Deployment

 You can build this as an exe by installing auto-py-to-exe and runnning it.

-*Don't forgot to add ffmpeg.exe and youre icon to make it work*
+*Don't forget to add ffmpeg.exe and youre icon to make it work*

 ## Built With